Nuh Omar: Background

-Nuh was born in Karachi, Pakistan into the prominent Indian/Pakistani Kureishi family as the grandson of Sattoo Kureishi (MBE), older brother of Omar Kureishi.
-Famous family members also include Hanif Kureishi, Maki Kureishi, Bilquis Nasrullah, Imran Kureishi, and Nusrat Nasrullah.
+Nuh was born in Karachi, Pakistan into the Indian/Pakistani Kureishi family He is the grandson of entrepreneur Safdar Kureishi, the older brother of Omar Kureishi.
+Family members include Hanif Kureishi and Maki Kureishi.
 He received his early educated at Karachi Grammar School, a classmate of Bilawal Bhutto Zardari.
 He has an older sister and a younger brother.
 His mother was Pakistan’s first female sports photojournalist.

 Education

-Nuh decided to make films after seeing Jurassic Park when he was 5.
-He spent his earlier years writing short stories, and with a camera at his hip.
-Photography became his hobby.
-He went to the New York Film Academy in 2006, where he participated and played a part in the creation of their first ever 2nd Year Film Program.
-He then went to Full Sail University where he received his bachelor's degree in The Science of Film, and was named Valedictorian.
+He went to the New York Film Academy in 2006, where he participated in its first 2nd Year Film Program.
+He then went to Full Sail University where he received his bachelor's degree in The Science of Film.

 Career

 After graduating from Full Sail, Nuh interned for Scott Gardenhour at The Institute.
 He worked as a freelance assistant director, having worked on a number of award-winning shorts, as well as working behind the scenes as a documentarian.
 He wrote and produced the short film We're Americans, Eh?, which received the Audience Award and the award for Best Wardrobe in 2011 at the 24 Hour Film Festival.

 In 2012, Nuh returned to Pakistan.
 In collaboration with Y Productions and producer Ayesha Jalil, he directed a series of short films for Engro Corporation Excellence Awards.
-His Engro film on the late renowned sculptor Shahid Sajjad, Mojiza-e-Fun (The Miracle of Art), was the final project to feature Sajjad before he passed away.
+His Engro film on the sculptor Shahid Sajjad, Mojiza-e-Fun (The Miracle of Art), was the final project to feature Sajjad before he died.

 He then did freelance work writing and directing a variety of internet-based projects, as well as ghostwriting commercials in the country.
 In mid-2012, he attached himself to now defunct DeVida Lifestyle, an entertainment channel, as an in-house & promo director.

 In early-2013, Nuh was hired by advertising agency IAL Saatchi & Saatchi, where he worked as a creative and ad man under COO Imtisal Abbasi and ECD Rashna Abdi on Procter & Gamble brands.
 He worked on a number of global projects and brands, including Head & Shoulders, Safeguard, Pampers and Commander Safeguard.
 He parted with the company in early 2014 to return to filmmaking.

 In November 2015, he began directing and writing episodes for The Fortress of Dorkness, a YouTube resource channel for pop culture movies and comics created by producer and his long-time collaborator, Christian Villarreal.
 As of 2018, The Fortress of Dorkness has produced over 100 episodes, all written and directed by Nuh.
 The channel went on hiatus in 2019, with more intended content to be announced in the future.